2023 Best Allied Health Professions Associate Degree Trade Schools in Ohio

 Read full report on Allied Health Professions at Kettering College

 You’ll join some of the best and brightest minds around you if you attend James A Rhodes State College.
 The school came in at #2 on this year’s Best Allied Health Professions Associate Degree Trade Schools in Ohio list.
-Located in the small suburb of Lima, Rhodes State College is a public school with a small student population.
+Located in the suburb of Lima, Rhodes State College is a public college with a small student population.

 On average, allied health graduates from Rhodes State College take out $15,238 in student loans while working on their Associate Degree.